shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/flutter-starter-for-polygon-dapp.md

 };
 ```

-- Before starting with the migration process, make sure you have [ganache](https://www.trufflesuite.com/ganache) installed.
-Start the ganache GUI app in your system.
+- Before starting with the migration process, make sure you have [Ganache](https://www.trufflesuite.com/ganache) installed.
+Start the Ganache GUI app in your system.
 - Delete all the existing contents of `truffle-config.js` and replace it with the code below.

 ```javascript